jumutc/SALSA.jl/docs/source/classification.rst

 Classification
 ================

-A classification example explained by the usage of SALSA package on `Ripley <http://www.esat.kuleuven.be/sista/lssvmlab/tutorial/node14.html>`_ data set.
+A classification example explained by the usage of SALSA package on the `Ripley <http://www.esat.kuleuven.be/sista/lssvmlab/tutorial/node14.html>`_ data set.

 This package provides a function ``salsa`` and explanation on ``SALSAModel`` which accompanies and complements it.